 There's only one input tray for both regular and photo paper formats.
 It supports most common paper sizes up to the standard legal size, as well as most photo paper sizes, except for 2" x 3".

-The ENVY 5055 has decent connectivity options.
+The HP ENVY 5055 has decent connectivity options.
 You can connect to it via a wired USB connection or wirelessly through Wi-Fi, but unfortunately, it doesn't have an ethernet port and can't print from an external storage device.
 And although it's advertised as having Bluetooth support, it can only be used to perform the initial setup, not for any printing tasks.
+If you need a printer that can print off of external drives like USB thumb drives or SD cards, check out the Epson Expression Premium XP-6100.